Courses with professional accreditation check that students can work safely and follow the relevant professional codes.

 The appeal must be made in writing to the Vice-Chancellor within ten working days of the student receiving the PSP Hearing Outcome Letter.
 The Vice-Chancellor will investigate the circumstances, and decide whether or not to grant the opportunity for appeal:

 If the appeal is denied you will receive a Completion of Procedures (COP) letter.
-Following receipt of this, if you are unhappy with the outcome, the appeal can be escalated to The Office of the Independent Adjudicator for Higher Education (OIA).
-They are an independent body who will assess the case.
+This will allow you to take the appeal to The Office of the Independent Adjudicator for Higher Education (OIA) if you’re unhappy with the outcome.
+They are an independent body that will decide whether the University has been reasonable and kept to its rules and regulations.

 How Can Your Advice Service Help You?